 After reviewing existing conditions, work begins to create a vision for the future.
-Our comprehensive approach considers a variety of practices and implements what’s most effective and best suited to your needs:
+Our comprehensive stormwater planning approach considers a variety of practices and implements what’s most effective and best suited for your needs:

 Sometimes, hard infrastructure is the most appropriate and practical solution.
-But, considering other management practices can help maximize limited resources, resulting in a system that’s an amenity rather than just an infrastructure.
+But, considering other stormwater management practices can help maximize limited resources, resulting in a system that’s an amenity instead of just infrastructure.

 Close working relationships with the U.S. Army Corps of Engineers (USACE) and state and local floodplain regulators helps us mitigate potential permitting issues and gain important insight on proposed projects.
 Identifying and addressing potential floodplain issues early on during project development helps us navigate the regulatory process.